francistopher/AndroidDevelopment-SelfLearning/README.md

-# Save The Cat Color Matching Android!
+# Save The Cat!
+Color Matching - Android

-A repository of the source code of my first [Android](https://www.android.com/) App posted on the [Google Play Store](https://play.google.com/store) written in vanila [Kotlin](https://kotlinlang.org/) which I had to learn from scratch.
+A repository of the source code of my first [Android](https://www.android.com/) App posted on the [Google Play Store](https://play.google.com/store) written in vanila [Kotlin](https://kotlinlang.org/) which I had to teach myself and learn from scratch.

 ## Prologue